 Begin at The Cambridge(1).
 While you're there, take a look at the traffic island in the middle of the junction between Charing Cross Road and Old Compton Street.
 There, on the grill, you'll see signs to Little Compton Street, a now vanished road that used to link Old Compton and New Compton streets.

-The trail then takes you on to The Bear & Staff(2) by Leicester Square.
+Just after The Porcupine(2), the trail then takes you on to The Bear & Staff(3) by Leicester Square.
 The Square is named after Robert Sydney, 2nd Earl of Leicester, who bought four acres of land here in 1630.

 Further along the Strand, you'll see the Adelphi Theatre on your left.
 A plaque by the stage door describes the murder of the actor William Terriss, who was stabbed to death here by a disgruntled fellow actor in December 1897.
 They say that Terriss haunts the theatre to this day.